google/gapid/test/swarming/README.md

 ## Nightly results

 Nightly results are accumulated over nightly runs.
-To achieve this, the results file is receieved as a build input from the latest build on x20, new results are added to it, and the new results are produced as an artifact of the nightly build.
+To achieve this, the results are stored on x20, and used as both input and output of a given nightly run: a nightly run receives the exiting results as an input, adds their own results to it, and returns this as a result artifact that is stored on x20 again.

-The results are stored in the `results.json` file.
+Results are stored in a `results.json` file.
 The precise format of this JSON is defined in `test/swarming/collect.py`.